-Prepare Your Network for iCloud Private Relay
+Prepare your network or web server for iCloud Private Relay

 Optimize for Private Relay connections